wp-plugins/wcp-contact-form/readme.txt

 Also, the contact form can be added to an existing page.
 To do this, go to the menu "Pages" > "All Pages".
 Open for editing the necessary page and add contact form shordcode via TinyMCE toolbar button and save the page.

-More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).
+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

 = How can I add a form to a sidebar =

 Go to the "Appearance" > "Widgets" sections.
 Add "WCP Contact Form" to necessary sidebar, change sidebar title if you need and press "Save" button.

-More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).
+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

 = I can't find button in TinyMCE toolbar for shortcode adding =